White House doctor refuses to pull out as Trump's nominee for veterans job

 “Some of the exact words that were used by the folks who we talked to were: abusive toward staff, very explosive personality, belittles the folks underneath him - staff that he oversaw, screamed toward staff, basically creating an environment where the staff felt that they needed to walk on eggshells when they were around him,” Tester told NPR.

+The White House said an audit by outside experts has shown Jackson “worked within the official guidelines” in his work and confirmed his prescriptions were “completely appropriate.”

-The Jackson episode is the latest in a series of White House personnel controversies that have resulted in a higher-than-usual turnover.
+The situation is the latest in a series of White House personnel controversies that have resulted in a higher-than-usual turnover.

-Earlier in the day, Trump said he had not heard details about the allegations against Jackson but said it was up to the Navy rear admiral, who has worked as a presidential physician since the George W. Bush administration, about whether to continue as the nominee.

-“I don’t want to put a man ... who’s not a political person ... through a process like this.
-It’s too ugly and too disgusting.
-So, we’ll see what happens,” Trump said.

 The agency, which has 350,000 employees and runs 1,700 facilities that serve more than 9 million veterans a year, has long faced criticism for the quality of its care and the bureaucracy that veterans encounter.
 In total, it oversees healthcare and benefits for about 20 million military veterans.